Courses offered in 2021-2022 and Summer Session 2021 are listed in the table below.

 Click to read about MNOHS honors courses and honors diploma options (PDF).

 If you don’t see a course you need in the term you need it, please contact us.
-If you don’t see the course you want or need listed at all, you may be eligible for directed study through MNOHS or for college classes through the Post-Secondary Enrollment Options Program (PSEO).
+If you don’t see the course you want or need listed at all, you may be eligible for guided study through MNOHS or for college classes through the Post-Secondary Enrollment Options Program (PSEO).
 Please see the bottom of this page for a description of the PSEO program.

 About the MNOHS course schedule